 Data Science and Data Engineering are the two legs of any genuine data strategy.
 They have to combine, to interact, to challenge in order to address business needs.
 A data scientist is not an architect and a data engineer is not the one who can properly translate a business need into software code.
 An O'Reilly's paper highlighting the differences between the two approaches and profiles will be read with interest.

-SenX proposes an original vision on the future of data by considering that most of operational data refer to sequenced data.
-That mean that most of operational data are Time Series (or Geo Time Series).
+SenX proposes an original vision on the future of data by considering that most of the operational data refer to sequenced data.
+That means that most of the operational data are Time Series (or Geo Time Series).
 It is a perspective based on the assessment that the volume of sequenced data including data from IoT, sensors, systems, processes, human actions, environment events… is going to become prominent within organizations.
-Except descriptive static data, what else than the timestamp as a kind of universal index?
+Except for descriptive static data, what else than the timestamp as a kind of universal index?

 Starting from this paper, we are going to explore strategic approaches in different vertical businesses: Smart Cities, Mobility, Energy, Industry Health … Each of the sectors will give rise to a dedicated article.

-In the case you are looking for any information for specific sector, please contact us at firstname.lastname@example.org
+In the case you are looking for any information for a specific sector, please contact us at email@example.com

 The Warp 10 MQTT plugin allows you to easily subscribe to TheThingNetwork LoraWan messages.
 Connecting IoT has never been so easy.

 Looking for WarpScript help?
 Several channels exists.
 Anyway, you need to learn to share your execution context to help helpers!